 The records are free to search but cost six credits to view (£1.50).
 Included in the records is Suffragette Arabella Scott who was sent to Perth Prison to be force-fed in 1914.

-Family historians can't afford to miss the National Records of Scotland (NRS) guide.
+Family historians looking for Scottish criminal records can't afford to miss the National Records of Scotland (NRS) guide.
 It looks at both institutions, such as the burgh courts, High Court of Justiciary and sheriff courts, and individual criminals.
 It also explores transportation - only prisoners who had been tried at the High Court of Justiciary could be sentenced to be transported.
-In addition the guide details the different record sets that you can consult at the NRS building in Edinburgh.
+In addition the guide details the different Scottish criminal record record sets that you can consult at the NRS building in Edinburgh.
 You can locate records using the NRS online catalogue.

-Findmypast has the Scotland Prison Registers Index 1828-1884, taken from records at the NRS.
+Findmypast has the Scotland Prison Registers Index 1828-1884, taken from Scottish criminal records at the NRS.
 Transcripts offer details such as name, age, birth year, birth county/country, occupation, residence, crime, prison (and prison location), archive and archive reference.
 To get the full record after locating an individual in the index, you would need to go to the NRS.
-You can also order a full transcription, for a fee, from Scottish Indexes.
+You can also order a full transcription, for a fee, from Scottish Indexes (see below).